quantummaid/quantummaid/documentation/01_GettingStarted.md

-# Configuring and running a QuantumMaid application
+# Getting Started
-This chapter is explains how to configure and run a QuantumMaid application.
+This chapter describes the most basic way of creating a running QuantumMaid instance.

 ## Dependencies and compiler configuration
 To run an application with the QuantumMaid framework, you need to add the following dependency to your project: